25 Must Pack Items For Any Cruise

 10 – Bug Spray

 I’ve been on both an Alaskan cruise and a Caribean cruise and I have needed a LOT of bug spray in both places!
 I can’t even tell you how many times other passengers have had to borrow some from me because they didn’t plan ahead.
-So don’t
+So don’t forget to grab a travel-size bottle of bug spray.

 11 – Slip Resistant Sandals